lechefran/python_slam/docs/offline-calibration.md

 ## Quality report review (schema 2)

-The calibration JSON remains schema 1 and uses the same camera-model fields.
+New calibration profiles now use schema 2 with the same camera-model fields plus verified provenance; see [camera profiles](camera-profiles.md).
 The **quality report is now schema 2**; it retains the version 1 fields and adds structured review checks, per-corner signed residuals, distinct-view spatial support, edge-band coverage, capture summaries, and a fitting/validation